 The regression tree generated by the CHAID algorithm for informal care use had almost twice the risk of misclassification.
 The final tree that included a total of 36 nodes and 19 terminal nodes correctly classified 26,470 (99.1%) of those who did not receive informal care and 427 (12.7%) of those who received this level of care.
 Overall risk of misclassification, therefore, was calculated at10.6%.
 The risk increased slightly to 10.8% after 10 fold cross-validation.

 As with formal care, the main predictors of informal care, were ADL, SRH, partner status and depression, however, unlike formal care CHAID identified sex, and immigration status as additional predictors.
 With moderate to severe ADL limitations partner status remained an important predictor but only among women.
 In this group almost 86% of women with a partner received informal care compared with only 60% of women with no partner.
 Age was a predictor of receiving informal care regardless of SRH status in those with mild functional limitations.
 Country of birth was predictive for those with no depression symptoms.
-Canadian born participants were somewhat more likely to receive informal care than were foreign born individuals (28% vs 22%).
+Canadian-born participants were somewhat more likely to receive informal care than were foreign-born individuals (28% vs 22%).

 Patterns of receiving informal care were more complex among those (7.3%) with no ADL limitations, showing intersections among sex, immigration status and health factors.
 Country of birth was a predictor of receiving informal care for men (child nodes of node 12) with poor SRH but not for women.
 In those with good SRH and no chronic condition, years of immigration predicted informal care receiving only for women (child nodes of node 21).